reem-shaikh/React/26-06/README.md

 - like and unlike implementation via react-redux
 - light and dark mode implementation redux
 - commenting integration underneath the div

+#### Note:
+Initially I used the newsapi to render the json content, but after deployment i was getting this getting this error: Failed to load resource: the server responded with a status of 426 ().
+I read online to find a fix, but figured out, that they only support their API's on localhost and they removed their support from hosting services.
+Thats why I created a seperate JSON file with the same endpoint data and fetched it via axios.